dundalek/awesome-lisp-languages/README.md

 If you already love s-expressions then lisp-flavored languages will make it nicer when you need to build on existing platforms.
 In case the target language does not support advanced features like macros and REPL-driven development, these can often be easily added by using the s-expressions layer.

 The second point is about helping to spread lisp and its powerful ideas more.
 The example of Clojure and its relative popularity shows that being hosted on existing mainstream language and leveraging ecosystems of existing libraries is a key to broader adoption.
-Being constrained by existing platforms can help overcoming the [lisp curse](http://winestockwebdesign.com/Essays/Lisp_Curse.html).

 It also lowers the barrier for people to try lisp and learn about the ideas behind it.
 Traditionally to learn lisp one needs to learn and get used to very unfamiliar syntax while at the same time being exposed to a completely new environment and ecosystem.
 Taking the environment out of the equation can make the experience of trying out lisp more approachable.

 ### Why should I care as a programmer in other language?

-Learning about Lisp will make you a [better programmer](http://www.catb.org/~esr/faqs/hacker-howto.html).
+Learning about Lisp will make you a [better programmer](http://www.paulgraham.com/avg.html).
 You can pick any language below based on the language you are familiar with to get you started with the [lisp syntax](https://en.m.wikipedia.org/wiki/S-expression) more easily.

 In general when one learns any new programming language it opens new horizons and improves programming insight.
 Modern programming languages are converging and sometimes are being very similar to each other.
 The similarities can be missed because they are hidden behind a specific syntax.